 3. Photographic evidence.

-Please submit at least one photo of the planting area, but the more photographs the better.
-Please remember we have never been to this site and need to be clear about the planting location.
+Please submit at least one photo of the wider planting area, but the more photographs the better.
+Remember we have never been to your site and need to be clear about the planting location.
 A couple of photographs can give us all the information we need.
-Please note Google Maps Street View is not suitable for this.
-The following photos are taken from all the spots marked with pink crosses in the image above.
-To give you an example of what we need, the first photo I have taken captures the whole length of the planting area.

 Example of photographic evidence for tree planting